mtandersson/post2mqtt/README.md

 ## Usages

 I use this in my home assistant automation.
-This is especially usefull when you don't to give out your home assistant api key, and you can use your own token.
+Especially for webhooks from iftt.
+This saves me from giving out the home assistant api token and also I get to use mqtt

-For example when setting up iftt webhooks to the local home assistant installation

 ## Configuration variables